List of Marvel Cinematic Universe films: Armor Wars

 James Rhodes must confront one of Tony Stark's greatest fears when Stark's tech falls into the wrong hands.

-In December 2020, Marvel Studios announced Armor Wars as a series based on the comic book storyline of the same name, with Don Cheadle reprising his role as James Rhodes / War Machine.
+In December 2020, Marvel Studios announced Armor Wars as a Disney+ series based on the comic book storyline of the same name, with Don Cheadle reprising his role as James Rhodes / War Machine.
 In August 2021, Yassir Lester was hired as the series' head writer.
 In September 2022, Marvel Studios decided to rework the series into a feature film, with Cheadle and Lester remaining with the project.
-Filming was expected to begin in early 2023, at Trilith Studios in Atlanta, Georgia.
+Development had slowed down by February 2025.

 Armor Wars is set after the events of Secret Invasion (2023).
 Walton Goggins is set to reprise his role as Sonny Burch from Ant-Man and the Wasp (2018).